-Anti-ageing products and treatments are big news in beauty wherever you are in the world.
-Chinese woman, in particular, are no slouches when it comes to their beauty regimes and keeping the visible signs of age at bay is a top priority in this market.
-China is starting to look like an extremely hot market for anti-ageing beauty and one that’s growing at a strong rate.
+Anti-aging products and treatments are big news in beauty wherever you are in the world.
+Chinese women, in particular, are no slouches when it comes to their beauty regimes and keeping the visible signs of age at bay is a top priority in this market.
+China is starting to look like an extremely hot market for anti-aging beauty and one that’s growing at a strong rate.

-There’s been an increase in spending from women in their 20’s and it seems buying into anti-ageing beauty is a higher priority for this group than other luxury goods such as designer handbags.
+There’s been an increase in spending from women in their 20’s and it seems buying into anti-aging beauty is a higher priority for this group than other luxury goods such as designer handbags.

-Anti-ageing is a dominant consumer interest in other markets outside Asia.
+Anti-aging is a dominant consumer interest in other markets outside Asia.
 The US remains a major market, representing 60% of anti-ageing spend in 2017, as does Japan.
-These markets share the characteristics of having ageing populations, disposable incomes and high consumer awareness of anti-ageing options.
+These markets share the characteristics of having aging populations, disposable incomes and high consumer awareness of anti-aging options.

 Luxury spas offering arcane and exclusive treatments are popular.
 There’s also a strong emerging interest for high-tech beauty devices including ones for use in the home, salon and in-store to diagnose and correct beauty issues.

-The anti-ageing market remains constantly refreshed by innovation in this area of beauty.
+The anti-aging market remains constantly refreshed by innovation in this area of beauty.
 So-called ‘black tech beauty’ (where skincare and beauty technology combine) is a huge area of experimentation at the moment.